Police: Fingerprint led them to 2003 Georgia murder suspect

-A judge on Friday declined to set bail for Alvin Barfield, 46, refusing arguments from the defense that Barfield, who's charged with murder, was not a flight risk due to his cooperation with detectives.
+A judge on Friday declined to set bail for Alvin Barfield, 46, refusing arguments from the defense that Barfield, who is charged with murder, was not a flight risk due to his cooperation with detectives.

 Investigators noted that a big-screen TV, an unusual luxury item in 2003, was missing.
 Police found the cable box that had been atop it upside-down on the floor of a sun room, Carter said.
 From that box, police lifted a fingerprint and found that it matched neither Woolfolk nor anyone in his family.